Ali-Raza-Gill/WMA-6/README.md

 8. git commit -m "write your commit here "
 9. git push origin main   this will push your code to the remote repo
 10. Refresh your repo and check your code in your repo

+11. If your code is not pushed then again repeat the steps to push the code